nkeoboupha/svm-image-classifier/README.md

 Increasing `NUM_STEPS` should increase the quality of support vectors, albeit with diminishing returns.
-Keep in mind that the time required to train a file increases linearly with `NUM_STEPS` and the total size of the BMP data, but increases with the square of the number of classes.
+Keep in mind that the time required to train a file increases linearly with `NUM_STEPS` and the total size of the BMP data, but quadratically with the number of classes.

+#### `LAMBDA`

+With each sample that a relevant vector is trained on, the vector is reduced in magnitude by a proportion determined by the product of `LAMBDA` and the current training rate.
+Smaller values encourage more accurate classification and larger values emphasise greater margins between the classes.

 #### `STEP_REPORT_INTERVAL`